-One of the changes that occurred in Excel 2010 was the implementation of new algorithms in order to improve the accuracy of mathematical and statistical functions – for example, functions used in working with statistical distributions.
+One of the modifications in Excel 2010 was the implementation of new algorithms in order to improve the accuracy of mathematical and statistical functions – for example, functions used in working with statistical distributions.
 Aside from improving existing functions, the function library itself was extended through the addition of new functions.

 New Function Wizard

-Common tasks when dealing with data involve filtering and grouping and creating interactive and dynamic reports.
+Common data tasks often involve filtering and grouping, and creating interactive and dynamic reports.
 In Excel 2007, we had PivotTables to perform these types of tasks.
 Excel 2010 introduced slicers which make these tasks even easier.

 Downsides with Excel 2010

-- Unwanted conversion of graphics, thus graphics from Excel 2003 may be rendered differently in Excel 2010
+Unwanted conversion of graphics, so graphics from Excel 2003 may be rendered differently in Excel 2010

 Further information on Excel 2010

-The following links go to articles and tutorials related to the new features in Excel 2010.
+The following links go to third-party articles and tutorials related to the new features in Excel 2010.